 So, instead of using your school/office Wi-Fi connection, you need to rely on the mobile data plan provided by your carrier (on your smartphone or tablet).

 This is a very simple trick, and it does not require any advanced techniques or knowledge.
 You simply turn off your Wi-Fi and browse the Internet through your mobile connection.
-Your carrier will charge you, but at least you will be able to access websites like Facebook and Twitter.
+Your carrier will charge you, but at least you will be able to access any website.

-Based on the criteria explained above, these are the 5 best VPNs for bypassing VPN blocks:
+Based on the criteria explained above, these are the 3 best VPNs to bypass VPN blocks:

 PROS